 Can I Have More Than One ABN?

 Yes, you can have more than one ABN (Australian Business Number) in Australia, but there are specific conditions and guidelines you must follow.
+Taking help from experienced Tax Consultant like ISM Accountants can help you more.
 Here’s an overview based on the search results:

 Multiple ABNs Under One Business Structure